AmanRai24/React-TODO-App/README.md

 # React TODO Application

-Simple TODO Application to add TODO and Delete TODO from the list.
+Simple TODO Application to add TODO and Delete TODO from the list using `REACT`.

 ## How to use and Run
 1. Clone the project or download the zip folder.